 Now, you will get the actual file, which you can start installing directly into your system.

 Once you click Install, you will be asked to proceed to the installation by clicking Next.

-After clicking Next button, the installation process for Jenkins will start.
-Sometime, it may ask for selecting additional plugins and sometime it may install the required plugins by default.
+After clicking the Next button, the installation process for Jenkins will start.
+Sometimes, it may ask for selecting additional plugins and sometimes it may install the required plugins by default.

 Once Jenkins gets installed, you will see this interface after setting a username and a password.
 Jenkins will open in any of your chosen browsers and by default, it will load in the address:

 localhost:8080.
 Just make sure that port 8080 is not used by any other applications or thread in your Operating system.

 To run a test using Jenkins, the collection which you want to run has to be exported into a local directory of the system.
 Let us choose a collection and export it.

 Go to POSTMAN and select the collection you want to export.
 Click into the three dots(...) sign beside the collection name and you will find an option to export the collection.

 Once you select the export option, you will get some options on which files you want to export.
 There will a POSTMAN recommended one.
 You should choose that.